danlynn/wkhtmltos3/README.md

 #### --wkhtmltoimage options

-For example, for wkhtmltoimage, you can specify that the image should be zoomed by 200% in order to display retina resolution images in the email.
+For example, for wkhtmltoimage, you can specify that the image should be zoomed by 200% in order to produce retina resolution images.

 ```bash
 $ docker run --rm -e ACCESS_KEY_ID=AKIA000NOTREALKEY000 -e SECRET_ACCESS_KEY=l2r+0000000NotRealSecretAccessKey0000000 danlynn/wkhtmltos3 -V -b my-unique-bucket -k 123/profile12345.jpg -e 1 --wkhtmltoimage='{"zoom": 2.0}' 'http://some.com/retailers/123/users/12345/profile.html'